A megachurch was one of France's first covid clusters. One year on, 600 members sang and mourned in an indoor service.

 But when pastor Samuel Peterschmitt took the stage, the mood quickly turned somber.
 “Who, on February 21st, could have imagined what we were going to face?” he said.

 On Feb.
 21, 2020, Christian Open Door church celebrated the end of an annual week-long prayer meeting that a local health official would later call “a kind of atomic bomb.”
-It was one of Europe’s first mass-spreading events, linked to more than 2,500 cases in places as far as Burkina Faso in West Africa and Guyana in South America.
-Health Minister Olivier Véran blamed the church, in this in Eastern French town, for seeding the country’s first wave, which resulted in 30,000 deaths — over three times as many as in neighboring Germany.
+It was one of Europe’s first mass-spreading events, linked to more than 2,500 cases in places as far away as Burkina Faso in West Africa and Guyana in South America.
+Health Minister Olivier Véran blamed the church, in this town in eastern France, for seeding the country’s first wave, which resulted in 30,000 deaths — more than three times as many as in neighboring Germany.

 “The tipping point was the evangelical gathering in Mulhouse,” Véran told France’s Journal du Dimanche newspaper in late March.
 “The epidemic spread across the country from the gathering.”

-The church remains a divisive symbol for failures in France’s early response to the coronavirus pandemic, and it is now once again facing questions over the safety of its services, as more highly transmissible variants are spreading in the region that could render current health measures less effective.
+The church remains a divisive symbol for failures in France’s early response to the coronavirus pandemic, and it is now once again facing questions over the safety of its services, as more-transmissible variants that could render current health measures less effective spread in the region.

 But researchers have come to a more nuanced conclusion about the Mulhouse church’s role last year.
 Although no one disputes that the February gathering accelerated the outbreak, the virus was probably circulating in the region, Alsace, weeks before the prayer meeting began and months before the French government banned events in March.